cyclejs-community/component-combinators/README.md

  **That first step is a componentization model for cyclejs**, that builds upon the original idea of a component as a function and extends it further.
 Components are (mostly) what they used to be.
-Components can however now be parameterized through a dedicated argument `settings`, capturing the **component's parameterization concern**.
+Components can however now be parameterized through a dedicated argument `settings`, capturing the **component's parameterization concern**, and which is inherited down the component tree.
 Components, importantly, can be built through a series of **component combinators** which eliminate a lot of stream noisy, repetitive code.
 Those component combinators have been extracted and  abstracted from the 20K lines of code, so they should cover a large number of cases that one encounters.
-The proposed component model could be seen in many ways as a generalization of that of `React`, extending it to handle concerns other than the view, which opens the door to using a `JSX`-like syntax if you so fancy.
+The proposed component model could be seen in many ways as a **generalization of that of `React`**, extending it to handle concerns other than the view, which opens the door to using a `JSX`-like syntax if you so fancy.
 The component model also sets up the work for tracing and visualization tools for the second step, **without any modification of cyclejs internals.**

 This is really a working draft, akin to a proof of concept.
 Performance was not at all looked upon,